clerk/javascript/packages/testing/README.md

 All Playwright related utilities are exported from `@clerk/testing/playwright`.
 Make sure that your import paths are correct!

-On your global setup file for Playwright, you must use the `clerkSetup` function to set up Clerk for your tests.
+In your global setup file for Playwright, you must use the `clerkSetup` function to set up Clerk for your tests.

 ```typescript
 // global-setup.ts